 IX.
 Attends all School Board and Cabinet meetings.
 (5%)

-X. Oversees the District Student Information System (SIS).
+X. Oversees the District data center, including the Student Information System (SIS).
 (20%)

 XI.
 Collaborates with various departments on projects or initiatives and advises on the appropriateness relative to data governance, integrity of data, and overall best practice within the use of data.
 (5%)